This is a picture of the repair the son of a neighbor of mine made to a leak in a waterline to a dishwasher.

 Drill – a little heavy, but the battery lasts

 Tubing Cutter – probably my all time favorite tool!
 Milwaukee batteries are horrible however and are usually dead within a few uses.
-The 18V are alright, but try to stay away from the small 12v batteries if you can.
+This tubing cutter only takes the M12 batteries only.
+Milwaukee 18V tools are alright, but try to stay away from the tools needing the small 12v batteries if you can.

 It is a good thing I have many of these 12v batteries and I just swap from one tool to another as they wear down or completely become useless ( which is more often than you would expect at about $50 apiece!)
 I have a few that lasted maybe 2 months since new and then were non-chargeable.